What is peer reviewing?

-As a peer reviewer, you have the opportunity to share your knowledge and join in a sector-wide conversation about cultural value, unique to art forms and subjects matters you have an interest in.
+Peer reviewers have the opportunity to share their knowledge and join in a sector-wide conversation about cultural value, unique to art forms and subjects matters they have an interest in.

 For arts and cultural organisations who are wanting to better understand the impact their work is having on their audiences, gaining insight through peer review can be an incredibly useful and important part of their evaluation strategy.
 By inviting other professionals to peer review work, constructive critique is invited along with the encouragement of further engagement.

 To get the most out of the results you can obtain from peer reviewing, it is advised to build them into a framework that also includes conducting self and public reviews.
 This triangulation of evidence can ensure that the work is being evaluated from multiple perspectives, obtaining a range of insights which will be invaluable for ongoing organisational growth and development.

 How can peer reviewing enhance the arts and cultural sector?

 Including peer reviewing into evaluation strategies for arts and cultural organisations helps them to understand the views that a variety of peers hold on their work.
 This process promotes open discourse with other arts organisations and encourages reciprocal conversation about the sector in your locale.

 Engaging in peer review within the sector will provide further insight and make a stronger case for public funding for arts and culture in the UK, in turn benefitting more creative organisations and practitioners over time.

 Peer review in the Impact & Insight Toolkit

 A very exciting addition to the Impact & Insight Toolkit is the Peer Matching Resource.
 All NPOs and SSOs who have registered to the Impact & Insight Toolkit have access to this, and anyone with experience in the arts and cultural sector and interested in evaluation is able to register themselves as a Peer Reviewer.